Interrogative word: Interrogative adverb

 The interrogative words where, when, how, why, whether, whatsoever, and the more archaic whither and whence are interrogative adverbs when they modify a verb.
 In the question How did you announce the deal? the interrogative word how is an interrogative adverb because it modifies the verb did (past tense of to do).
 In the question Why should I read that book? the interrogative word why is an interrogative adverb because it describes the verb should.

-Note, interrogative adverbs always describe auxiliary verbs such as did, do, should, will, must, or might.
+Note, in direct questions, interrogative adverbs always describe auxiliary verbs such as did, do, should, will, must, or might.

-Yes-no questions
+Yes–no questions

-Yes-no questions can begin with an interrogative particle, such as:
+A yes–no question can begin with an interrogative subject-verb inversion involving an auxiliary verb (or negative contraction), sometimes even if it is not performing the auxiliary function: